YH-Choi-001/module_lib/custom_gy9250/README.md

 # This library is still under development, thus is not available.
 Please do not use any code from this custom_gy9250 folder.

-## The jumper wires are found to be heated, thus decreased its electrical conductivity.
-## The age of the MPU-series modules are suspected.
-## Since jumper wires are scarce and limited resources, and the loss is severe, it is forced to suspend the development of this library until new resources are supplied.
-# By the way, it was promised that the final product of the new robot will be using completely new modules.
-I am looking forward to that.

-### Although I achieved dozens of successful results, it is my fault that I didn't filmed any of them.
-### Logged by David Choi on 1st March, 2022, at 20:07:09.
+## The code of this library are tested and proved to be successful, but this documentation is still being written.
+Please do not use any part of this library until this documentation is finished.
 <!--
 # You should use code only when you understand them